 We expect that all students treat themselves and others with respect as demonstrated through their behaviors and interactions.
 Policies that reflect this community value include: non-compliance with college officials, hazing, sexual misconduct, verbal abuse, and violence.
-Any action which produces ridicule, embarrassment, harassment, or intimidation, on-line or off, will be considered bullying and grounds for dismissal.
 In general, inappropriate conduct that is disorderly, disruptive, or indecent while on- or off-campus is prohibited.